readthedocs/blog/tips-for-getting-your-next-developer-job.rst

-As we mentioned :doc:`last time <lessons-from-hiring-manager-interviews>`, quite a few hiring managers we talked to started requiring a cover letter or even just a couple questions in order to make their job filtering candidates easier and get candidates who want to work there not those who just want a job.
+As we mentioned :doc:`last time <lessons-from-hiring-manager-interviews>`, quite a few hiring managers we talked to started requiring a cover letter or even just a couple questions that are unique to the company in order to make their job filtering candidates easier and get candidates who want to work there not those who just want a job.